 New Orleans is arguably the most French-influenced city in the U.S. (seriously, they have a whole neighborhood called the French Quarter), making it a stellar place to enjoy some of the best French food in the country.
-Here are some of the stand-out spots in New Orleans to enjoy delicious French cuisine.
+Here are some of the stand-out spots in NOLA to enjoy delicious French cuisine.

 Grab a date and enjoy a romantic evening at Cafe Degas, an intimate bistro named after the French impressionist painter who, as fate would have it, once lived down the street from where the restaurant stands today.
 Cafe Degas serves classical French cuisine with a few clever Creole twists.

 The cheese or paté boards are excellent shareable starters, or keep the broiled escargot Bourguignon all to yourself.
 Sample the Creole influence in the flash-fried Louisiana softshell crab dish with a mixed green salad, pickled haricot vert, and Bloody Mary vinaigrette.
 The wine list is full of hand-selected vintages to pair with any dish.

 Antoine's Restaurant is still owned and operated by fifth-generation descendants of the original owner, Antoine Alciatore, who opened this mainstay in 1840.
 Antoine's is also the birthplace of renowned dishes like oysters Rockefeller and eggs Sardou.
 If you're looking for storied French-Creole cuisine, this is the place.